chauvo/test-readme/squarespace/test.md

 </script>
 ```

 - **Button**

-Put this snippet at anywhere of the SquareSpace page above that you want to show the button
+Put this snippet at anywhere of the SquareSpace page above that you want to show the button.
+Remember changing the button id if you have more than 1 button in a page.

 ```html
 <!-- NEED TO EDIT -->